EarthyScience/SINDBAD/docs/src/pages/develop/sindbad_types.md

 ## LandTypes.jl
 **Defines types for land model data structures and helpers.**

-This file defines the `LandType` abstract type and its subtypes, which provides types for handling SINDBAD `land` and how the model output in every time step is organized:
+This file defines the `LandTypes` abstract type and its subtypes, which provides types for handling SINDBAD `land` and how the model output in every time step is organized:
 - `PreAlloc`: Types for preallocating memory for model outputs
 - `LandWrapper`: A wrapper for nested data structures with dot notation access
 - `GroupView`: For accessing groups of data within a `LandWrapper`